Research

 - What is the optimal instrument configuration, which is both cost-efficient and capable to monitor key processes and ocean variability?

-To tackle these questions, I perform quantitative observing system design, through a combination of Bayesian inverse methods and uncertainty quantification in a data assimilation framework.
+To tackle these questions, I performed quantitative observing system design, through a combination of Bayesian inverse methods and uncertainty quantification in a data assimilation framework.
 By means of these computational tools, quantitative observing system design suggests an optimal observing strategy and supports effective instrument placements in the future.

 Related publications: Loose et al., J. Geophys.
 Res (2020); Loose and Heimbach, JAMES (2021); Fujii et al., Front.
 Mar.
 Sci.
 (2019).